progsource/exa/README.md

 Currently there is `DEBUG`, `WARNING`, `DEFAULT`, `ERROR` and `FATAL`.

-`DEBUG` will only output something, if exa was compiled with `NDEBUG` defined.
+`DEBUG` will only output something, if exa was compiled without `NDEBUG` defined.

 `DEBUG` and `WARNING` should run into a breakpoint, while `DEFAULT`, `ERROR` and `FATAL` are going to abort the program.